BIM2SIM/bim2sim/docs/source/user-guide/PluginComfort.md

 ### Step by step

 ### Trouble Shooting
-For python > 3.9: make sure that the correct geomeppy is installed (using requirements.txt in the plugin): in this fork of geomeppy, we fixed the imports working from python >= 3.10: https://github.com/BIM2SIM/geomeppy/tree/fix_dependencies
+For Python >=3.10: make sure that the correct geomeppy is installed (using requirements.txt in the plugin): in this fork of geomeppy, we fixed the imports for Python >=3.10: https://github.com/BIM2SIM/geomeppy/tree/fix_dependencies

 ### Test install